Xmokey/UrCalls-Video-Conferencing-SaaS-Platform-Case-Study/README.md

 AI meeting notes and summaries were designed to reduce the work that follows a meeting rather than replace the collaboration product itself.

 The AI capability operates as a platform service.
-Its processing path is separate from the customer's recording-storage entitlement, so the product does not treat AI functionality as another form of user storage consumption.

 The product remained a video collaboration platform first, with AI reducing the administrative work that follows a meeting.

 ---